mpalmer/service-skeleton/README.md

 ```

 If you're familiar with [`clap`](https://crates.io/crates/clap), then hopefully the approach taken by `service-skeleton`'s config support will feel comfortable, as it took significant inspiration from `clap`.
-See [the `ServiceConfig` docs](https://docs.rs/service-skeleton/latest/service_skeleton/derive.ServiceConfig.html) for details of the available attribute directives.

 As you may have noticed from the previous examples, the configuration gets passed into the closure provided to `run`, so all you need to do is, in turn, pass that into your `say_hello` function, and you're off and running (as it were):